 The setup will then display a set of 10 recovery codes for you, along with a button that makes it easy to copy them to your clipboard.

 Warning!: Make sure that you copy and store these recovery codes in a safe place that you can access without your mobile device.
-If you lose your authenticator app, a recovery code is the only way you will be able to sign in to the Plex account!
+If you lose your authenticator app, a recovery code allows you to sign in to the Plex account!
 These are single-use codes.

 When you’ve safely stored the recovery codes, you can finish the flow and your account is now protected by two-factor authentication.